 Shareholders and CEOs: You’ve already heard of both, but do you also understand the differences?
-Here we’ll give you a good explanation and tell you why sometimes both functions can be performed by the same person.
+Here we’ll explain the difference and tell you why both functions can be performed by the same person.

 The shareholder of a UG